Occasionally, Stanley Whitman thinks his son and grandson have gone mad.

 At Bal Harbour, Stanley’s son Randy is the managing partner, and his grandson, Matthew Whitman Lazenby, runs the leasing.

 Families like the Whitmans — or the Segerstroms who own South Coast; the Millers, who own Highland Park, and the Castanas, who own Manhasset — are getting scarce.
 As real estate investment trusts continue to gobble each other up, there are very few prominent mall companies that own fewer than 60 malls, much less families that own one or two properties.
 In the past several years, even midsized mall owners like Kravco, Wilmorite and The Rouse Co. have been absorbed by the larger REITs.
 Simon Property Group and General Growth Properties Inc., the two major players in the mall arena, each own roughly 200 regional mall properties, in addition to other retail ventures like community centers or power centers.

-Still, Whitman is confident that those REITs won’t be touching his property.
-And as an elder statesman, he’s weathered more than a few takeover bids.“From the day we opened in 1965, we literally had inquiries from investors and developers to buy the property every day for the next 20 years,” he said.
+“From the day we opened in 1965, we literally had inquiries from investors and developers to buy the property every day for the next 20 years,” he said.
 “Even developers with far better reputations than mine came to me and said, ‘If you’ll just let us use your name in our development, we’ll give you a 50 percent interest in our center.’
 But they’ve gotten the idea that I don’t have the desire to sell, and we don’t hear from them anymore.”